 Step 5: Type the DIR Command

 We are going to use the DIR command, which displays the contents of the folder, to display the contents of the folder in Excel.
 So we type the dir command, and then tell it where to post the output.
 That’s achieved by typing a space, greater than sign, then the name of the output file.
-MS dos will automatically create this file in the current folder.
+CMD will automatically create this file in the current folder.

 I’m going to name my Excel file list.xls.
 You can change the .xls extension to .txt or .doc and the DIR command will save the file into a Notepad and Word documents respectively.